marianpekar/Cardamom.js/docs/index.md

 ### Cardamom.IsSumEqual(obj, value)

-Returns true only when sum of values of all cards is equal to passed value.
+Returns true only when sum of values of all cards in object is equal to passed value.

 ```javascript
 let standard_deck = Cardamom.CreateDeckWithOffset(4, 13, 1, 2);